 From Argentina... to Paraguay.

 There Inés wanted to finally finish her studies.
-Even though she had already studied all the subjects contained in the program (between Argentina and Germany), she would have had to sit for four years and repeat them,
+She had already learned all the subjects between Argentina and Germany.
+There was no validation, then, so she

 That would have felt like